anicusan/AcceleratedKernels.jl/README.md

 ## 2. Status
+The AcceleratedKernels.jl sorters were adopted as the official [AMDGPU algorithms](https://github.com/JuliaGPU/AMDGPU.jl/pull/688)!
+The API is starting to stabilise; it follows the Julia standard library fairly closely - additionally exposing all temporary arrays for memory reuse.
+For any new ideas / requests, please join the conversation on [Julia Discourse](https://discourse.julialang.org/t/ann-acceleratedkernels-jl-cross-architecture-parallel-algorithms-for-julias-gpu-backends/119698/16) or post [an issue](https://github.com/anicusan/AcceleratedKernels.jl/issues).

-This is the very first release of this library; while tests are included for all algorithms, I only ran them locally on the oneAPI (laptop Intel UHD Graphics 620), CUDA (laptop with Nvidia Quadro RTX 4000 and data centre Nvidia A100-40), Metal (Mac M2 and M3), and AMD (data centre AMD MI210) backends.
-Some kinks might still exist for some platform permutations before a CI is set up.
-The API may undergo some changes in the following weeks as we discuss it with the Julia community - please join the conversation!
+We have an extensive test suite; however, I only ran them locally on the oneAPI (laptop Intel UHD Graphics 620), CUDA (laptop with Nvidia Quadro RTX 4000 and data centre Nvidia A100-40), Metal (Mac M2 and M3), and AMD (data centre AMD MI210) backends.
+Some kinks might still exist for some platform / OS permutations before a CI is set up.

 AcceleratedKernels.jl will also be a fundamental building block of applications developed at [EvoPhase](https://evophase.co.uk/), so it will see continuous heavy use with industry backing.
 Long-term stability, performance improvements and support are priorities for us.